 Scenarios Designers build a multi- character story or narrative that details the circumstances of using a product or service.
 It contributes to the communication and testing of the design concept within a possible use environment offering benefits in service design cases.
-Testing Scenario testing Designers show potential users cards depicting possible future scenarios and ask them to share their thoughts, while also observing their reactions.
-It is a useful method for gathering impressions regarding specific usage scenarios and also for communicating the value of an idea to customers.
-Testing Try it yourself Designers test a product, service, or prototype they design.
+Testing Scenario testing Designers show potential users cards depicting possible future scenarios and ask them to share their thoughts, while also observing their reactions. for gathering impressions regarding specific usage scenarios and also for Testing Try it yourself Designers test a product, service, or prototype they design.
 Testing the product under design gives the team an opportunity to appreciate and understand the experience a real user might have.
 Testing Behavior sampling Designers give potential users a phone or similar notification device and ask them to rate the conditions and state they are in when the device rings or alerts.
-It's a good way to discover how specific products and services fit into people's everyday lives, even in unexpected ways.
 Testing